Class 3B curriculum

 - We will explore how to use CC and BCC and to attach documents to our emails.

 - We will look at how methods of communication have changed throughout history and explore the possibilities for future methods of communication.

 - Exploring the work of Sean Scully and looking at a range of abstract art.

 - We will develop our colour mixing skills and a range of artistic

 As musicians we will :

-- Be able to describe the pulse, rhythm and pitch of a piece of music
+Be able to identify the features of disco music

 This will be handed out on a Monday and MUST be completed and returned to school by the Friday.